biscuit-js/biscuit-store/docs/RECOMMENDATIONS.md

     });
 }));
 ```
+### Unsubscribe
+Don't forget to unsubscribe from unused or expired listeners.

 ### The open/close principle
 No need to try to change the state directly.
 You should only modify the states through the dispatch method.